ABOUT AFTYN

 ENOUGH IS ENOUGH.

-In 2018, Aftyn was hired by a national organization called Indivisible, where she campaigned for Democrats up and down the Tennessee ballot.
-This was also the year she launched the Enough Is Enough TN campaign, supported by Dr. Michelle’s Dauber national PAC Enough is Enough, to raise awareness of former Rep. David Byrd, a rural legislator who had sexually assaulted underage girls when he was their basketball coach.
-Aftyn, along some of the women featured in the photo spent nights - yes, literally spent the night - in the Capitol demanding the resignation of Rep. David Byrd.
+In 2018, Aftyn was hired by a national organization called Indivisible, where she campaigned for progressive policies and candidates and held Tennessee’s federal and state representatives accountable for their policy votes.
+This was also the year she helped launch the Enough Is Enough TN campaign, supported by Dr. Michelle’s Dauber national PAC Enough is Enough, to raise awareness of former Rep. David Byrd, a rural legislator who had sexually assaulted underage girls when he was their basketball coach.
+Aftyn and some of the women featured in the photo spent nights - yes, literally spent the night - in the Capitol demanding the resignation of Rep. David Byrd.
 Rep. Gloria Johnson and Rep. Mike Stewart bought pizza and snacks while keeping them company as they slept in sleeping bags on the Capitol marble floor.
+They were unsuccessful at removing Rep. Byrd but wouldn’t go quietly.
+Aftyn would be arrested on the last day of the 2019 legislative session, protesting former Speaker Glen Casada, now under federal indictment.

 SHAPING THE FUTURE.